NVIDIA/TensorRT-Incubator/tripy/docs/README.md

 documentation is generated.
 Specifically:

 - Any code examples are executed so that their output can be displayed after the code block.
-Several modules, including `tripy` (as `tp`), `numpy` (as `np`), `cupy` (as `cp`), and `torch` are automatically imported and can be used in code examples.
+Several modules, including `nvtripy` (as `tp`), `numpy` (as `np`), `cupy` (as `cp`), and `torch` are automatically imported and can be used in code examples.

-- The values of any `tripy` type local variables are appended to the output.
+- The values of any `nvtripy` type local variables are appended to the output.
     You can customize this behavior:

     - To only display certain variables, add `# doc: print-locals` followed by a space